 Most people spend the whole time at Yosemite Valley and the surrounding area - missing out on wonderful nature and amazing adventures.
 If you have the adventurous spirit, leave the crowds behind and go visit places like: Hetch Hetchy Valley and Dam; Tioga Pass; Tenaya Lake; Tuolumne Meadows.

 If you are driving to Yosemite from the east you probably already experienced this breathtaking road through the Sierra Nevada mountains (Hwy 120).
-The road winds through many mountain peaks, passes, meadows and lakes.
+The road winds through many mountain peaks pass, meadows and lakes.
 It reaches an elevation of 9,945 ft. at the Tioga Pass - making it the highest Pass in California.
 Driving through this pass during winter could be dangerous and the road is subject to closures.

 After leaving the valley floor and finally turning into Tioga road you will first come across Tenaya Lake.
 The lake sits at an elevation of 8,150 ft. and provides stunning views and a sense of tranquility.
 It is surrounded by granite peaks and domes.

 You can have a picnic by the lake or if you planned on it, you can enjoy kayaking, fishing, and other watersports.
 Although swimming is permitted, don't plan on swimming here - the water is freezing cold.

 You can also take a 2.5-mile hike around the lake for the best views and photo opportunities.
 This hike is very easy because the trail is level - no elevation gain.
 Other hiking trails start here or pass by the lake.

 The next stop on Tioga road is the Tuolumne Meadows.
 The meadows are a large expanse of vegetation created by shallow groundwater.
 The water mainly comes from the Tuolumne River and its tributaries.